burcusan/telegram-monitor-scripts/README.md

 - If NODE is not healthy then it will send and ALERT message
 - IF unhealty NODE is healty again then it will send ALERT RESOLVED message

+This telegram alert script checks sar avg total cpu usages;

+- If NODE CPU usage is greater than %40 then it will send and ALERT message
+- Else if NODE CPU usage is normal again then it will send ALERT RESOLVED message

 ## 1-) Download files from github